-- High stability against oxidation with mild extreme pressure characteristics. - Minimum foaming tendency. - Neutralisation number for an oil that will not attack highly polished anti-friction bearings over long operating periods. - Timken film strength of 21 kg minimum. - Minimum viscosity index of 90 must be a natural property of the oil. - Oil viscosity in the following temperature ranges, with some allowable variance for manufacturing tolerances.
+- High stability against oxidation with mild extreme pressure characteristics. - Minimum foaming tendency. - Neutralisation number for an oil that will not attack highly polished anti-friction bearings over long operating periods. - Timken film strength of 21 kg minimum. - Minimum viscosity index of 90 must be a natural property of the oil. - Oil viscosity in the temperature ranges, given in table 3.1, with some allowable variance for manufacturing tolerances.